 AAU uses the U.S. grading and evaluation system complemented by the European Credit Transfer System (“ECTS”).
 For more information on assessment and related policies see the Study and Examination Code in the Academic Codex.

-The B.A. in Visual Art Studies was accredited by the Czech Republic Ministry of Education, Youth and Sports on October 6, 2014 thereby qualifying graduates to apply for master’s programs at private and public universities in the Czech Republic and other EU countries, the United States, Canada, and many other countries around the world.
+The B.A. in Visual Art Studies is accredited by the Czech Republic Ministry of Education, Youth and Sport thereby qualifying graduates to apply for master’s programs at private and public universities in the Czech Republic and other EU countries, the United States, Canada, and many other countries around the world.

 AAU actively participates in the EU's Erasmus+ exchange program with over 30 European university partners.
 Additional exchanges exist with universities in North America, Australia, and Asia.
 These exchanges enable students to partially complete their studies in another country.
 Ask the Dean for more information on what Erasmus+ and exchange opportunities might be available.